fpgaprince/rtd/docs/source/hdl.rst

 *********************************************
 Again, make sure you're using IEEE.numeric_std.ALL
 Use this to resize "sign extend" your vector/register that holds your signed/unsigned value.
+This is because the MSB in a signed value needs to be repeated to maintain original value.
 Use before doing arithmetic.

 .. code-block:: vhdl